-- Modularity: Systems in avionics usually operate up to 30 years, thus solutions must be modular, easily adaptable and updatable. - Interoperability: All 192 members of the international Civil Aviation Organization (ICAO) must be able to use these solutions. - Dynamicity: the communication infrastructure needs to accomodate mobile devices (airplanes) that move extremely fast.
+- Modularity: Systems in avionics usually operate up to 30 years, thus solutions must be modular, easily adaptable and updatable. - Interoperability: All 192 members of the international Civil Aviation Organization (ICAO) must be able to use these solutions. - Dynamicity: the communication infrastructure needs to accommodate mobile devices (airplanes) that move extremely fast.

 In a high mobility environment such as aviation, the envisioned solutions to provide worldwide coverage of data connections with inflight aircraft require a multi-system, multi-link, multi-hop approach.
 Thus air, ground and space-based datalink providing technologies will have to operate seamlessly together to cope with the increasing needs of data exchange between aircraft, air traffic controller, airport infrastructure, airlines, air network service providers (ANSPs) and so forth.
-Thus, making use of wireless technologies is a must in tackling this enormous need for a worldwide digital aeronautical datalink infrastructure.
+Wireless technologies have to be used to tackle this enormous need for a worldwide digital aeronautical datalink infrastructure.